 Senior Client Partner, ESG and Inclusive Rewards

-Will The Great Resignation Create The Great Pay Gap?
+Has the Great Resignation Created the Great Pay Gap?

 For years, numerous companies have been trying to close the gap in pay for women and men who perform the same job.
 The effort has taken years for many firms, along with threats of lawsuits and public pressure to bring women to parity.